Hloise/tokenizer/README.md

 A BEP-20 / ERC-20 fungible token deployed on **Ethereum Sepolia Testnet**, built as part of the 42 school Tokenizer project.

+The project is written in Typescript and the contract is written in Solidity because it is the native langage of Ethereum contracts.

 ---

 ## Blockchain platform: Ethereum (Sepolia Testnet)